kdzwinel/Context/README.md

 Other:
 + Thanks to Thiago Talma (https://github.com/thiagomt) who contributed huge part of this update.
++ Disabling 'ask what to do' option for browsers that no longer support HTML notifications (https://github.com/kdzwinel/Context/issues/23)
 + Codebase improved thanks to the WebStorm

 ### 0.300 ###